ingram1107/ingram1107.github.io/about.markdown

 permalink: /about/
 ---
-As an IT student, he learnt a lot of programming languages during his exploration and eventually fall in love with Linux, Vim, and free and open source sofware philosophy.
+As an IT student, he learnt a lot of programming languages during his exploration and eventually fall in love with Linux, Vim, and free and open source software philosophy.

 With these reasons, all of the articles in this blog site are licensed under